Can I Set up a Limited Company on My Own in the UK?

 Se here for more information on a UK Limited Company.

-What steps should you take to start your limited company yourself?
+What steps should you take to start your limited business yourself?

 You can choose to apply yourself or through an agent and will need to complete the following steps: